Residence Life and Housing

 A Residential Learning Community

-Residence Life staff strive to use restorative practices in the residences to build relationships and community among residents, and as a response after an event has occurred which disrupts those communities.
+Residence life staff strive to foster relationships and community among residents.
 We support students as they learn to balance their individual rights and needs with the responsibility of being part of the community, and make our practices and policies as transparent and plainly reasonable as possible.

 Housing operations are handled primarily by the assistant director of housing operations and supported by the residence life coordinators.
 If you are locked out of your room during business hours (Monday through Friday, 8:30 a.m. - 4:30 p.m.) or have lost your keys, please come to the Residence Life & Student Engagement staff office, located on the second floor of Dakin Student Life Center, to sign out a back-up key.
 Outside of these hours, please call Campus Safety and Wellbeing at 413.559.5424.

 Residence Life Coordinators

 The living areas are overseen by live-in professional staff members called residence life coordinators, supported by student paraprofessional staff called resident advisors.

 With compassion, we meet students where they are and guide them to be community-centered.